OkGoDoIt/frame-sdk-flutter/README.md

 # Frame SDK for Flutter
 The Flutter SDK for the Frame AI glasses from [Brilliant Labs](https://github.com/brilliantlabsAR).
+You can install [`frame_sdk` via pub.dev](https://pub.dev/packages/frame_sdk).

 ## Status

 This is a very rough work in progress.
-It is not yet ready for use.
+There may be errors or instability.

 ## Install